mstejner/j0j0r/README.md

 #> $ j0j0               <cpl> 5.984923e-16+0i, 5.095825e-18+0i, 5.990463e...
 ```

-And the results can be plotted with:
+The results can be plotted with:

 ``` r
 plot_j0j0(maxwellian_example, wrap_by = "element", color_by = "phi")